tamu-datathon-org/challenges/docs/gm.md

 In the end, you will only be judged based off your performance on stage 2.

-## Judging
-At any time during the competition, you are allowed to submit your solution to our backend and we will automatically grade you.
-You can query for the highscores and see where you stand.

-If your team is the top *N* scores (*N* TBD) at the end of the competition, your team will be asked to give a presentation to the GM judges.
-The final prizes will be chosen according to the GM judges' discretion based on a combination of final score and how much we like your solution.🙂

-We will also give an honorable mention to those teams which have the highest stage1 score.

 ## Resources
 - [Tranformation Matrix](https://en.wikipedia.org/wiki/Transformation_matrix)
 - [Open3d](http://www.open3d.org/docs/release/introduction.html)